ciire/ciire.github.io/README.md

 [Here](https://www.youtube.com/watch?v=g6AJ9qPPoyc) is a resource that expands on how to create a static site in GitHub Pages.

-[Here](https://www.youtube.com/watch?v=Gn3w1UvTx0A) is a resource that walksthrough creating an account if you are still having difficulties with it.
+[Here](https://www.youtube.com/watch?v=Gn3w1UvTx0A) is a resource that walks through creating an account if you are still having difficulties with it.

 [Here](https://www.youtube.com/watch?v=CTqqvaVKAJU&t=4s) is a resource that explores how to use the built in Jekyll themes in Github.

 ## Authors and Acknowledgment
-Special thanks to dattail for the theme and Ryan Mack and Barbara Guzman Romero for peer reviewing the readme.
+Special thanks to Dattail for the theme and Ryan Mack and Barbara Guzman Romero for peer reviewing the readme.

 ## FAQs
 ### Why can I not fork a theme into my repository?